ByteMastermind/bytemastermind.github.io/content/posts/writeups/ctf/hakkshop.md

 toc: false
 ---

 **CTF:** Hack.lu CTF 2025
 **Challenge created by**: `pspaul`
 **Category:** Web
 **Points:** 121
 **Goal:** Shop all the hacker things!

-## Introduction
+## First Look

-This CTF challenge requires us to gain access to a flag located at `/flag.php`.
-A preliminary review of the web application and its source code reveals that this page is only accessible to users with specific read permissions.
-The challenge involves bypassing several security measures, including the registration invitation code, manipulating user accounts, and escalating privileges to finally read the flag.

-## Code Analysis and Goal Scoping

-Our primary goal is to read the contents of `/flag.php`.
-The code for this page is straightforward:
+After a first look at the source code of the challenge, it is clear that it is going to be a authentication/authorization bypass lab.
+The main evidence is that the endpoint containing the flag has authorization checks:

 ```php
 <?php